dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 openXml | $openXml(url, arrays) | Parses XML at the url and converts it to JSON.
 In this process, openXml guesses which XML tags need to be converted to arrays and which become simple fields.
 This process might produce inconsistent results when the XML tree contains lists with single entries.
-To avoid this, you can optionally pass a list of tag names that must be arrays. openYaml | $openYaml(url) | Parses YAML at the url and converts it to JSON openExcel | $openExcel(url) | Parses Excel at the url and converts it to JSON openText | $openText(url, encoding) | Parses the url and converts it to a string.
+To avoid this, you can optionally pass a list of tag names that must be arrays. openYaml | $openYaml(url) | Parses YAML at the url and converts it to JSON openExcel | $openExcel(url) | Parses Excel at the url and converts it to JSON generateExcel | $generateExcel(table or map of sheetname to table) | Generates a base64 encoded Excel file which can be downloaded from the browser (see FAQ) openText | $openText(url, encoding) | Parses the url and converts it to a string.
 Possible encodings are: UTF_8 (default), BASE_64, ISO_8859_1 parseJson | $parseJson(json) | Parses JSON (see openJson) parseCsv | $parseCsv(csv, options) | Parses CSV and converts it to JSON (see openCsv)